ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

 1. Why did the software engineer go broke?
-Because he lost his domain in a phishing attack!
+Because he lost his domain in a cyber attack!

-2. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+2. Why did the programmer always carry a ladder with him?
+In case he needed to scale the firewall!

-3. Why do programmers always mix up Christmas and Halloween?
-Because Oct 31 == Dec 25!
+3. Why did the cybersecurity specialist bring a bird to work?
+Because it was an expert at tweeting about vulnerabilities!

-4. Why don't programmers like nature?
-Because they prefer the comfort of their own shell!
+4. Why was the computer cold?
+It left its Windows open!

 [
-Tue Oct 17 01:08:18 UTC 2023
+Wed Oct 18 01:07:58 UTC 2023
  ]